pavlokolodka/algorithms/README.md

 In most cases, [big O notation](https://en.wikipedia.org/wiki/Big_O_notation) is used, which defines the worst case (upper limit from function growth) and does not take into account constants.

 ---
-### Description of the kinds of bounds on asymptotic growth rates.
+### Description of the kinds of bounds on asymptotic growth rates

 <br/>